JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 Kotlin/Native is primarily designed to allow compilation for platforms where *virtual machines* are not desirable or possible, for example, embedded devices or iOS.
-It solves a developer needs to produce a self-contained program that does not require an additional runtime or virtual machine.
+It solves the situations when a developer needs to produce a self-contained program that does not require an additional runtime or virtual machine.

 # Target Platforms